yumi1212/TestBankAILab/README.md

 to improve the quality of selected questions.
 We then present the pattern of edits in terms of structure and syntax.
 For our third claim we propose a daisy chain architecture to first phase post-process the AI test bank questions.

+  - Note: The data that support the findings of this study are available from the corresponding author, CM, upon reasonable request.
+    Request Email: hsu.yuwei@northeastern.edu

 <!-- data-cleaning -->
 ## Data Cleaning